-Rest assured, at the moment I am still able to support clients both old and new by phone or online.
+At the moment I am able to support clients both old and new by phone or online.

 I trained as an integrative therapist.
 This means I believe there is not just one way of working with a client.
 With a foundation of empathy, genuineness and the creating of a trusting relationship, I believe that therapeutic change can occur.

 Counselling is a special experience in which you are listened to in a non-judgemental and supportive way.
 A counselling conversation may feel very different to talking to friends or family.
 It may be the first time you have really felt heard or listened to.
 Being listened to and supported in this way will enable you to make your own decisions, to understand yourself better, to take control and facilitate change.

 What happens in a typical counselling session?